Florida College COVID-19 Playbook

 - Determination regarding isolation or quarantine if necessary

 - Establishing the time when a student may safely return to classes after being sick

 - Classrooms: All classrooms will have an in-depth cleaning each morning before classes.
 Sanitation wipes will be provided as students enter the classroom and by the professor’s workspace to allow each person an opportunity to sanitize his or her work area.

 - Offices: All office areas will have an in-depth cleaning on either a Monday, Wednesday, Friday or a Tuesday, Thursday rotation based on volume of traffic.
 Employees will be asked to use the provided cleaning supplies to help manage their areas.

-- Student Housing: Student lobbies, common areas, common area restrooms, kitchens, exercise rooms and laundry areas will be cleaned twice per day.
+- Student Housing: Student lobbies, common areas, common area restrooms, kitchens, exercise rooms and laundry areas will be cleaned every day.
 Sanitizing wipes will be provided in the exercise areas, kitchen and laundry areas.

 - Riverview Center and Library: Both areas will have an in-depth cleaning each day and an additional light cleaning using fogging/misting machines.
 Both cleanings will be scheduled based on availability.